zebrunner/carina/docs/automation/web.md

 * Locate tests in src/test/java source folder

 ### Test configuration
-There are a few critical properties in config.properties file which are required for web test execution:
+There are a few critical properties in a config.properties file which are required for web test execution:

 * url=http://www.gsmarena.com
 * platform=*
 * browser=chrome
 * browser_version=*

-The implemented test cases should be placed in TestNG xml file according to the test group the test belongs to.
+The implemented test cases should be placed in a TestNG xml file according to the test group the test belongs to.
 You can find more details about TestNG configuration in the [official documentation](http://testng.org/doc/documentation-main.html).
 ```
 <!DOCTYPE suite SYSTEM "http://testng.org/testng-1.0.dtd">